V-model: V-Modell

 "V-Modell" is the official project management method of the German government.
 It is roughly equivalent to PRINCE2, but more directly relevant to software development.
 The key attribute of using a "V" representation was to require proof that the products from the left-side of the V were acceptable by the appropriate test and integration organization implementing the right-side of the V.

 General testing

 Throughout the testing community worldwide, the V-model is widely seen as a vaguer illustrative depiction of the software development process as described in the International Software Testing Qualifications Board Foundation Syllabus for software testers.
 There is no single definition of this model, which is more directly covered in the alternative article on the V-Model (software development).

 US government standard

-The US also has a government standard V-model which dates back about 20 years like its German counterpart.
+The US also has a government standard V-model.
 Its scope is a narrower systems development lifecycle model, but far more detailed and more rigorous than most UK practitioners and testers would understand by the V-model.